awsdocs/aws-glue-developer-guide/doc_source/schema-registry-gs.md

 ### Deleting a Schema Version<a name="schema-registry-gs7b"></a>

-As schemas accumulate in the registry, you may want to delete unwanted schema versions using the AWS management console, or the [DeleteSchemaVersions Action](aws-glue-api-schema-registry-api.md#aws-glue-api-schema-registry-api-DeleteSchemaVersions) API\.
+As schemas accumulate in the registry, you may want to delete unwanted schema versions using the AWS Management Console, or the [DeleteSchemaVersions Action \(Python: delete\_schema\_versions\)](aws-glue-api-schema-registry-api.md#aws-glue-api-schema-registry-api-DeleteSchemaVersions) API\.
 Deleting one or more schema versions is a permanent action that cannot be undone\.
 Make sure that the schema versions are no longer needed\.

 When deleting schema versions, take note of the following constraints:
 + You cannot delete a check\-pointed version\.
 + The range of contiguous versions cannot be more than 25\.
 + The latest schema version must not be in a pending state\.

 Specify the `SchemaId` structure to identify the schema, and specify `Versions` as a range of versions to delete\.
-For more information on specifying a version or range of versions, see [DeleteRegistry Action](aws-glue-api-schema-registry-api.md#aws-glue-api-schema-registry-api-DeleteRegistry)\.
+For more information on specifying a version or range of versions, see [DeleteRegistry Action \(Python: delete\_registry\)](aws-glue-api-schema-registry-api.md#aws-glue-api-schema-registry-api-DeleteRegistry)\.
 The schema versions you specified are deleted from the registry\.

-Calling the [ListSchemaVersions Action](aws-glue-api-schema-registry-api.md#aws-glue-api-schema-registry-api-ListSchemaVersions) API after this call will list the status of the deleted versions\.
+Calling the [ListSchemaVersions Action \(Python: list\_schema\_versions\)](aws-glue-api-schema-registry-api.md#aws-glue-api-schema-registry-api-ListSchemaVersions) API after this call will list the status of the deleted versions\.

 For example: